Erik-Nickel/iannwtfael/README.md

 If not else declared solutions will in the **master** branch.

-Have as much fun locking at our solutions as we had creating them
+Have as much fun looking at our solutions as we had creating them

 Ciao.